 While we enjoyed rapid early adoption for our inks, it was slower going with large clients, who were skeptical about our reliability and our security.

 So I relied on building a big enough user base among the printer-savvy adopters to show the rest of the business world that we are a serious player.
 It was an appropriate strategy until the Great Recession.

 "Suddenly everything around us was falling apart."

-"Our friends were losing their companies and everyone was losing their jobs."
+"Companies closed everywhere and everyone was losing their jobs."

 We really had to hunker down and focus.
 I remember that our factory was quite more often than usual, really quite.